-When we, or our children, are applying to college, our thoughts usually turn to the thousands of dollars that an undergraduate education will cost.
+As our children consider applying to college, our thoughts usually turn to the thousands of dollars that an undergraduate education will cost.
 Add the cost of a Graduate degree to the cost of a Bachelor’s and we could be talking about half a million dollars!!!

 With that in mind, we all would like to save a few dollars when possible, right?
 But you’re thinking… “My child has average grades.
 He just did ok on his ACT and SAT.
 She didn’t take many AP courses this year.”

-It’s still possible to get Merit Scholarships (that have nothing to do with financial need)!!!
-And the best time to look is before you or your child even applies to college!
+It’s still possible for your child to be awarded Merit Scholarships (that have nothing to do with financial need)!!!
+And the best time to look is before your child even applies to college Senior Year!
 Yes, that is correct!
 You will not qualify for merit scholarships if you do not apply to the schools that are offering them.
 So then what???

 People always ask me if they should apply for financial aid when sending their children to school.
 My answer is always a resounding YES!!!